Measures of success: how Jupiter delivers Dynaudio’s trademark quality

 Size really does matter

 Jupiter is big.
 Very big.
 It’s a giant, hollow cube, measuring 13 metres in every dimension, that forms the core of the dedicated Dynaudio Labs building.
 Jupiter is packed with technology that allows the room to provide infinitesimally small measurements of every Dynaudio product we put in there.
-The monolithic new Confidence 60, Evoke, even the bijou Music 1… it’s all been in there.
+The monolithic new Confidence 60, the Core family, Evoke, even the bijou Music 1… it’s all been in there.

 The way the room works is fascinating.
 A speaker can be measured individually or, given the room’s size, engineers can install several speakers at once to simulate the typical home audio setup (not many high-end hi-fi owners have just one speaker).
 Then, the robot arm – with its 31 microphones – takes a 360° measurement.
 So we end up knowing how a speaker sounds not only in the sweet-spot, but from everywhere else too.